magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/simple-server/index.md

     yarn add @magento/upward-js express
     ```

-    The [`upward-js`][] package contain modules for deploying an UPWARD-compliant server.
+    The [`upward-js`][] package contains modules for deploying an UPWARD-compliant server.
     This server requires an [UPWARD specification][] file to tell it how to respond to requests.

     [Express][] is a web framework for Node.js.
-    It is a dependency on the `upward-js` modules used in this tutorial.
+    It is a dependency for the `upward-js` modules used in this tutorial.

 ## Create the initial UPWARD spec